When can I start mowing my lawn after winter?

 When can I start cutting my lawn again?

-So, why can you start cutting your lawn again in spring?
+So, why can you start cutting your lawn again after winter?
 Most – though not all – experts agree that March, possibly late February, is the best time to start cutting a lawn again.

 The experts at Johnsons Lawn Seed advise gardeners to ensure all chances of frost has passed before cutting the lawn again, and to ensure that it isn’t too wet: 'If grass is still frozen or you have a random overnight frost, keep well away from it, as you will easily break off tender green shoots,' they say, adding, 'grass will be growing again as soon as the temperature rises above 42ºF/6ºC.'